Six Red Flags To Spot On The First Date

-I understand we now live in a technology heavy society, but just put the phone away.
+I understand we now live in a technology-heavy society but just put the phone away.
 Texting during the date is just such a rude gesture.
 Nothing makes someone feel like they are too uninteresting to listen to than texting during your date.
 Your texts to your friends can wait a few hours.
 So when you head out for that first date, put your phone on silent and leave it in your pocket or purse for the remainder of the date.
 If they are unable to set their phone aside on the first date, more than likely they will never set their phone down.

 Too Sexually Aggressive

 There is a difference between being flirty and being sexually explicated.
 Making a few innocent comments is fine (such as briefly complementing your outfit or appearance), but if they begin to make more obscene comments, you should reevaluate your date.
-Everyone loves to be complemented, however having someone grope your leg and tell you how badly they want to take you home is just uncomfortable.
+Everyone loves to be complimented, however having someone grope your leg and tell you how badly they want to take you home is just uncomfortable.
 If you are looking for a long term relationship, you want a date who is trying to get to know you and not just focused on getting you in bed.

 Talking Way Too Much About Themselves

 A good conversation usually consists of equally shared exchanges.
-There are also times where if you or your date is shy, the more outgoing one of you two will carry more of the conversation, which is fine.
+There are also times when if you or your date is shy, the more outgoing one of you two will carry more of the conversation, which is fine.
 However, if the date is primarily a one-sided conversation, where your date constantly talks about themselves, it becomes a bit tiresome.
 Even worse, when they cut you off when you are speaking to talk more about themselves.
 A date is an opportunity to learn more about each other and see how you connect, not a chance for a monologue about how amazing and perfect you are.